MileHacker Logo

 • Kröpcke: Major underground Stadtbahn junction in the city center.

-• Other important hubs: Aegidientorplatz, Steintor, Waterloo.
+• Other significant connection points: Aegidientorplatz, Steintor, Waterloo.

 Ticketing & Fares